nllong/cli-demo/README.md

 ```

 The command above will download the OpenStudio docker container from (Docker Hub)[https://hub.docker.com/r/nrel/openstudio/tags/], mount your local directory into the docker container, and call the OpenStudio CLI to run the basic_osw workflow.

+**Note**: If running on Windows 7 (or using Docker-Machine), then you will have to place the checkout of this repo into your home directory (e.g. C:\Users\<username>).
+This allows docker to mount the folder correctly since Docker-machine mounts the user's home directory into the Docker-machine VM.